Connecting to nature & slowliness with Muddy Faces

-The heartiest section of our Outdoor Hub - diversity and inclusivity outdoors; videos, guides and articles on the benefits to wellbeing of spending time outside; focused sections on mental health, nature connection and practicalities of health, hygiene and comfort while you're outside.
+The heartiest section of our Outdoor Hub - with research & reports, videos, guides and articles on the benefits to wellbeing of spending time outside; plus focused sections on mental health, nature connection and practicalities of health, hygiene and comfort while you're outside.

-With an introduction from Coralie Hopwood of the John Muir Trust.
+With an introduction from Coralie Hopwood of the John Muir Trust (at time of writing).

 Supporting your time outdoors - whether you're home schooling, adapting your school for outdoor learning, or improving safety in your outdoor setting - boost your wellbeing by getting outside!

-Since April 2020 we've been gathering resources and creating activities and videos to help you benefit from spending time outdoors during the COVID-19 lockdown and gradual transition into the new normal.
+This information was develop during the 1st & 2nd UK lockdowns - with resources, activities and videos to help you benefit from spending time outdoors during the pandemic and gradual transition into the new normal.